The corporate secretary’s evolving role: A comprehensive guide to modern governance

 What does a corporate secretary do?

-First, secretaries ensure their company complies with the regulations set by the governing bodies outside the company.
+1. Regulatory compliance and gatekeeping.
+One of the primary corporate secretary governance responsibilities is ensuring the company complies with the regulations set by the governing bodies outside the company.
 This way, the corporate secretary serves as the company’s gatekeeper.

-Second, a corporate secretary’s primary duty is to guarantee that a board of directors and top management handle all business matters with transparency, integrity, and accuracy.
+2. Board oversight and governance integrity.
+A corporate secretary’s primary duty is to guarantee that a board of directors and top management handle all business matters with transparency, integrity, and accuracy.

-Third, this person ensures that the company’s management works effectively and cooperates with stakeholders in good faith.
+3. Stakeholder engagement and corporate cooperation.
+This person ensures that the company’s management works effectively and cooperates with stakeholders in good faith.

 Corporate secretary responsibilities

-Of the issues that boards need a firm hand on, cybersecurity definitely sheds light on the integral nature of a corporate secretary.
+Of the issues that boards need a firm hand on, cybersecurity sheds light on the integral nature of a corporate secretary.

 Cybersecurity was initially meant for corporate IT and security reviews.
 At most, these discussions would be brought forth once per year with an audit committee.
 In today’s landscape, the board must be honed into cybersecurity—given the growth of risk factors.
 As such, nowadays, the board must be privy to a steady stream of reports from the CISO.